0xAX/linux-insides/CONTRIBUTING.md

 ## Open a pull request

-If you want to directly contribute to the project, create a pull reguest with the suggested changes.
+If you want to directly contribute to the project, create a pull request with the suggested changes.
 To do so:

 1. [Fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#fork-an-example-repository).